Ameer5121/Sound932/README.md

 # Current WIP Projects
 Current and only project I am working on right now:
 * 🔭 [Chit-Chat](https://github.com/Sound932/Chit-Chat).
 It's a social chatting application for Windows and has some aspects from Discord.
-I've been working on this project with the intention of it helping me land my first job.

 # 📫 Reaching me